AlexxIT/SonoffLAN/README.md

       value_template: "{{ state_attr('switch.sonoff_1000abcdefg', 'humidity') }}"
 ```

-## Work with Cloud Servers

-With `username` and` password` in the config (optional) - component loads list of devices from eWeLink Servers and save it in the file `/config/.sonoff.json` (hidden file).

-The component does not make other requests to servers.

-The list will be loaded only once.
-At the next start, the list will be loaded from the local file.
-When you have new **eWeLink** devices - manually delete the file and reboot the HA.

-With `reload: always` in the config - the list will be loaded from servers at each start.

-The list will be loaded from the local file even if you remove `username` and `password` from the settings.

 ## Demo

 **Sonoff 4CH Pro R2**, configured as a single light source with brightness control.